LeeCampbell/IntroToRx/content/13_LeavingIObservable.md

 ## To a single collection

 Sometimes you will want all of the items a source produces as a single list.
-For example, perhaps you can't just process the elements in order—perhaps you will sometimes need to refer back to elements received earlier.
+For example, perhaps you can't just process the elements individually because you will sometimes need to refer back to elements received earlier.
 The four operations described in following sections gather all of the items into a single collection.
 They all still produce an `IObservable<T>` (e.g., an `IObservable<int[]>` or an `IObservable<Dictionary<string, long>>`), but these are all single-element observables, and as you've already seen, you can use the `await` keyword to get hold of this single output.

 ### ToArray and ToList